-The Happenings on Shaw Hill Road
+The Happenings on Shaw Hill

 The officer turned to look back at the road.
 An 18-wheeler with a load of lumber roared by us.
+He then turned back to me.
+“You’ve been seeing things?”

 He turned back toward the road.
-“I know,” he said.
-“I know all about it.”
+“I know all about it,” he said.
 Another car passed us from the other way.
 We slowed to a stop at the end of my road.
 He put on his directional.
+He turned to face me.
+It was a little too quick for my comfort.
+“What do you think you’ve been seeing?”

 “I don’t know,” I said.